xuyp-csu/CellBRF/README.md

 # How to cite?
 If you use this tool, please cite the following work.

-Yunpei Xu, Hongdong Li, Cuixiang Lin, Ruiqing Zheng, Yaohang Li, Jinhui Xu and Jianxin Wang, CellBRF: A feature selection method for single-cell RNA-seq clustering using cell balance and random forest, 2023, submitted
+Xu Y, Li H D, Lin C X, et al. CellBRF: a feature selection method for single-cell clustering using cell balance and random forest[J].
+Bioinformatics, 2023, 39(Supplement_1): i368-i376.